Public speaking nerves is something which can effect even the most seasoned and talented professional.

 Find out what is on their mind or may concern them about the topic.
 Get some insight into how they would like to feel after your presentation.

-If you don’t know them, try to get a few email addresses or contact numbers and go out of your way to get to ask them the same questions.
+If you don’t know them, try to get a few email addresses or contact numbers.
+Go out of your way to get to ask them the same questions.

 3. Do more than practice your presentation

-– Your content – in terms of understanding your key message and the supporting points.
+– Content – in terms of understanding your key message and the supporting points.

-– Your verbal delivery – how you sound in terms of volume, pitch, pace, rhythm, emphasis, intonation, pauses, etc.
+– Verbal delivery – how you sound in terms of volume, pitch, pace, rhythm, emphasis, intonation, pauses, etc.

-– Your physical delivery – how you look in terms of facial expressions, hand gestures, stance, eye contact, movement, etc.
+– Non-verbal delivery – how you look in terms of facial expressions, hand gestures, stance, eye contact, movement, etc.